russian-speaking-practice

 This video lets you practice speaking Russian by yourself.
 Presented by Real Russian Club, it uses a question-and-answer format.
 This helps viewers follow the context of the material and answer questions to practice listening and speaking skills through the art of storytelling.

 The video asks basic questions and provides answers about topics such as describing the looks and age of a person, locations, the weather, colors and directions.
-Don’t be afraid to speak out loud and compare your answers to the video’s!
+Don’t be afraid to speak out loud and compare your answers to those in the video!

-By utilizing the same words over and over, it makes it easier for students to learn how to phrase questions and provide answers when conversing with others.
+Utilizing the same words over and over makes it easier for students to learn how to phrase questions and provide answers when conversing with others.

 FluentU